rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 [![](/images/rosa-submariner8.png "ROSA Submariner")]({{site.url}}/images/rosa-submariner8.png)

+*NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*

 And that's how the Redis-Master in the ROSA cluster 1 sync properly the data to the redis-slave in the ROSA Cluster 2, using Submariner tunnels, all encrypted with IPSec.

+Happy submarining!